TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_connected_wifi.md

 ### Final Setup

 Once connected, power up the board using 12-24v and connect to the USB port on the board.
-Using a program such as [termite](https://www.compuphase.com/software_termite.htm), connect to the board.
-As of release 3.2_4, the recommended terminal program is [YAT](https://sourceforge.net/projects/y-a-terminal/).
+Using a program such as putty.
+Follow the instructions [here](putty.html) to set it up for RRF.
 Then type in the following

 ```
 M997 S1